-In the wake of a branch of the Pentagon's Twitter account being hacked , it's important to take measures in protecting personal security across any and all digital accounts.
-One small action that can hugely help curb potential attacks is enabling two-step verification.
+What's one of the best gifts to give yourself this holiday season?
+Protecting your personal security across any and all digital accounts.
+A small action that can hugely help curb potential attacks is enabling two-step verification.
 In most cases, this extra step will involve inputting a verification code sent via SMS to a cell phone number linked to your account.
 Many services will also let you authenticate an account with an alternate email address or through an authenticator app.

 So that there's no excuse not to take this extra move in safeguarding your personal data, follow these step-by-step directions and set up enhanced security for these popular websites and services.